tywalch/electrodb/README.md

 }
 ```
 ### Defined on the model
-Filters can defined on the model and used in your query chain.
+Filters can be defined on the model and used in your query chain.

 ```javascript
 /**